Vegetables like tomatoes, eggplants, or bell peppers belong to the nightshade family and are staples in many people's diets.

 Similar to other allergies, a doctor can identify a nightshade allergy by performing some diagnostic tests, including:

-A standard food allergy treatment involves the deletion of foods containing the allergen.
-Keep a food log to track your symptoms and any possible triggers, as instructed by your doctor.
+A standard food allergy treatment involves deleting foods containing the allergen.
+As instructed by your doctor, keep a food log to track your symptoms and any possible triggers.

 Drugs to prevent allergic reactions when exposed may also be part of the treatment approach.
-Typical prescription drugs consist of:
+Typical prescription drugs include:

-Antihistamines: They work against histamines, which trigger the allergic reaction and cause symptoms like hives and sneezing.
+- Antihistamines: They work against histamines, which trigger the allergic reaction.
+Clarinex, Allegra and Zyrtec are some common antihistamines.

-Decongestants: They aid in narrowing blood arteries to allow mucus to drain.
+- Decongestants: They aid in narrowing blood arteries to allow mucus to drain.
+Doctors generally prescribe Nasal sprays and Sudafed.

-Steroid nasal sprays: They reduce swelling but take a few days to work.
+- Steroid nasal sprays: They reduce swelling but take a few days to work.
+Nasonex and Flonase are some effective steroid nasal sprays.

 EpiPens: Epinephrine injections stop anaphylaxis, a severe allergic reaction that can be fatal.